thedigitalmenagerie/sorting-hat/README.md

 - Name of the Project

 Sorting Hat

 - Overview of the project

-Create a form where user can enter name and be sorted into a house!
+Create a form where user can be required to enter name and be sorted into a house!

 - Link to the deployed project (will learn in week 5)

 https://hrswansorting-hat.netlify.app/

-- Link to your project board (yes...even though it is a part of the repo)
+- Link to project board

 https://github.com/thedigitalmenagerie/sorting-hat/projects

 - Description of the user

 Upon load user will see a sorting hat button.
 Upon pressing the button, user will see hidden form displayed with a name input and a sort button.
 Upon pressing the sort button, user will see a card generated with entered name and generated house name.
+If name input is left blank, instead of a card, user will see an error message with instructions on how to close.

 - List of features